BlueMap-Minecraft/BlueMapWiki/wiki/FAQ.md

 but you can e.g. [use NGINX to reverse-proxy your map]({{site.baseurl}}/wiki/webserver/NginxProxy.html) and add SSL that way.

+### Q: How do I add authentication to my map?
+BlueMap does not support authentication by itself.
+Instead, you could use [http-basic-auth using an external webserver](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).

 ## Known incompatibilities with other mods
 - JustEnoughIDs (jeid)
 - NotEnoughIDs